scalefs/ScaleFS/README.md

 - Initial file system driver and management applications run on Windows

 # Usage overview
-- Configuration options for multi-disk pools
+- Configuration options for multiple-disk pools
   - Choose the number of failover disks (0 to n-1)
   - Optimize for storage space or performance (or choose an in-between balance)
   - Modify the configuration at any time
 - Additional disks can be added to increase pool capacity
 - Smaller-capacity disks can be replaced with larger-capacity disks to increase pool capacity
 - Disks can be removed from the pool at any time (either reducing the capacity of the pool or its number of failover disks)
-- If a disk fails, a user can choose to replace the disk or reduce the capacity of the disk pool
+- If a disk fails, a user can replace the disk (or choose to reduce the capacity of the disk pool or its number of failover disks)
 - Support for dedicated caches and dedicated metadata volumes is planned for the future

 # Legal notice